Xuyen21/easy-business-contact/README.md

 2.  **Set up the Frontend:**

-    To install the frontend, please use node version 22
+    To install the frontend, please use node version 22.9.0

+    On some machines there were problems with the npm packages, use the `npm install --force` in such case.

     - Navigate to the frontend directory:
       ```bash
-      cd contact-management-nosql/frontend
+      cd frontend
       ```
     - Install dependencies:
       ```bash